 Lhasa, an ancient city that dates back thousands of years ago, is a holy place for Buddhism.
 Below are some of the representative Buddhist sites in Lhasa, each one is a sacred place with a long history and a must-see attraction for you.

 Potala Palace is the highest structure that integrates the palace, castle, and monastery in the world.
 Also, it’s the winter palace for Dalai Lamas from the seventh century.
-It is the landmark of Lhasa, and even the most important symbol of Tibet.
+It is the landmark of Lhasa and even the most important symbol of Tibet.
 "Potala" is Sanskrit, also translated as "Putuo", originally referring to the residence of Guanyin Bodhisattva.
 Now is a holy place in the hearts of all pilgrims.
 The collection contains stupas, statues, murals, thangkas, scriptures, and classics, among which the most eye-catching are eight stupas of the Dalai Lamas since the fifth.

-Jokhang Temple, where the statue of Shakyamuni at age 12 enshrined, is the holiest place for Buddhists and pilgrims.
+Jokhang Temple, where the statue of Shakyamuni at age 12 is enshrined, is the holiest place for Buddhists and pilgrims.
 On the square in front of the Jokhang Temple, there are many devout believers prostrating.
 When the early morning sun shines on the believers, they look like an angel.
 You can have a cup of butter tea here, bask in the sun and watch people piously kowtow, feeling the warmth and impressed.
 No wonder, many tourists who come to Lhasa are reluctant to leave.

 Barkhor Street which surrounds Jokhang Temple is a pilgrimage road as well as an old-fashioned district with a strong flavor of Tibetan life.
 It is also the place with the largest daily passenger flow in Lhasa.
 There are numerous shops and more than a thousand mobile stalls.
-The houses facing the street are almost shops, selling all kinds of daily necessities such as prayer wheels of different sizes, Tibetan robes, Tibetan knives, vivid and simple religious utensils.
+The houses facing the street are almost shops, selling all kinds of daily necessities such as prayer wheels of different sizes, Tibetan robes, Tibetan knives, and vivid and simple religious utensils.
 There are also various commodities that come from India and Nepal.

 Drepung Monastery, the most important monastery in the Gelug sect of Tibetan Buddhism and the largest temple in Tibet.
 It is named "Drepung" because of the white buildings covering the hillside and looking like a huge pile of rice from a distance.
 It is a great place to learn more about the splendid history and the precious teaching of Buddhism.
 Every year at the Shoton Festival, there's a Buddha thangka unfolding ceremony, displaying a giant Buddha thangka on the hillside, attracting a large number of believers and tourists to pray for blessings.
 The scene is very spectacular.

 Sera Monastery, one of the top three monasteries in Lhasa, is a place where the eminent monks and Living Buddhas expound the texts of Buddhism from old times.
-The most famous debate in Tibet is held in the most northern part of the temple.
+The most famous debate in Tibet is held in the northern part of the temple.

 There are as many as 100 kinds of plants in the garden, including rare flowers such as Tibetan hydrangea.
-It is called the plateau botanical garden.
+It is called the Plateau Botanical Garden.

-Yerpa is one of the four major retreats in Tibet.
+Drak Yerpa is one of the four major retreats in Tibet.
 It has a history of more than 1,500 years.
 There are still practitioners doing retreats inside caves around the temple.
 The temple here is connected with the rock as a whole, half of the building is embedded in the mountain, and the other half is protruding outside.

-Although the circumambulation leading up to the temple on the mountain is steep and long, there are densely colored prayer flags along the way, which makes you experience the piety and hardship of practitioners even you are not a believer.
+Although the circumambulation leading up to the temple on the mountain is steep and long, there are densely colored prayer flags along the way, which makes you experience the piety and hardship of practitioners even if you are not a believer.

-How to Experience the Real-life of Tibet
+How to Experience the Real-life of Tibet?

 Besides all the excellent sites in Lhasa, most of the tourists also want to step into the real life of the locals to experience the unique culture of this holy land.
-Great Tibet Tour a professional Tibet travel agency.
+Great Tibet Tour is a professional Tibet travel agency.
 Our tour guides are local Tibetans who can lead you to the best restaurants and the most popular sites to enjoy the time.